 Time has flown by!
 After walking half lost on the plateau, distracted by the conversation, there we turned to the left to descend the well preserved bank of Closing Valley.
 After passing an eucalyptus area, with the Cerrado stream on our left side, we reached the steepest and, perhaps the most difficult climb of the entire route Historical Path.
 Distracted by the conversation and joking of my pedal buddies, we reached the top.
-From up there, a rewarding view of the mountains and the Vale de Alhos, that extends to the village of Odeceixe.
+From up there, a rewarding view of the mountains and the Valley of garlic, that extends to the village of odeceis.
 Once again… the ocean Atlantic waited on the horizon.

 If the climb had been steep, the descent had nothing to lose!
 I had so much fun going down the dirt path!
 And when things seemed to complicate, I just thought “let go of the brakes!”.

 I reached the valley in a flash, still full of adrenaline!
 When the guys came down here, they boasted about their dexterity and courage.
 I was overjoyed and proud!
 I felt good, stronger than ever!
 It was as if my life had become this.
 The art of pedaling and continuing to pedal your way out.
 After a break to regain energy, talk, and laugh a little more, we continue until odeceis, where the wife and daughter of the Pedro were waiting for us.

 On the terrace of a Chinese restaurant, the smelly and dirty travelers were well received!
 At the table, we toasted our day, our feats and shapes ... and, of course, toasted our unpredictable friendship!
 As unpredictable as finding a girl named Inês, just like me, with two "thumb thumbs" like mine!